cscart/docs/user_guide/manage_products/categories/category_attributes.rst

 .. note::

-	For more information on blocks, see `Design > Layouts <http://www.cs-cart.com/documentation/reference_guide/index.htmld?layout_editor.htm>`_.
+	For more information on blocks, see `Look and Feel → Layouts <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/layouts/index.html>`_.

 Add-ons
 *******